ranchodeluxe/osm-export-ops/README.md

     $ vagrant plugin install vagrant-vbguest
     $ vagrant plugin install vagrant-ansible-local
     ```
-0. Take a peek at the default config variables in `/ops/group_vars/all.yml` that setup this environment.
+0. Review the default config variables in `/ops/group_vars/all.yml` that setup this environment.
 You might want to change some of these

 0. Provision it with: